 But exceptionally, you can also get vaccinated in France for free, even without affiliation to the French social security, the vaccination center will create an emergency social security number for you.

-In France, children aged 12 to 17 inclusive can be vaccinated at a vaccination center with the consent of both parents (or a sworn statement of one of the parents saying that the consent of the absent parent and co-holder of parental authority has previously been obtained).
+In France, children as of the age of 5 can be vaccinated at a vaccination center with the consent of both parents (or a sworn statement of one of the parents saying that the consent of the absent parent and co-holder of parental authority has previously been obtained).

 If you have lost this paper or you did not receive it, do not panic.
 Connect to your account on the health insurance website www.ameli.fr to find your vaccination certificate online and download it.